phpbench/phpbench/docs/report-generators/component.rst

 Component
 =========

-The component report renders a report that is comprised of different types of :doc:`components <../report-components>`.
+The component generator creates a report that is comprised of different types of :doc:`components <../report-components>`.

 Options